SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Things to Do Near Yosemite

-1. Devils Postpile National Monumnent
+1. Marvel at Devils Postpile National Monument

 >> Find additional national parks in Northern California

-2. Sugar Pine Railroad
+2. Ride the Sugar Pine Railroad

 Engine Large Log Car at the Sugar Pine Railroad

-Of course, the massive steam engine that takes you through the forest is the main attraction.
+Highlights: Of course, the massive steam engine that takes you through the forest is the main attraction.
 It takes about one hour, and you will learn about the history of this area and more.
 I love that there are covered cars so you can stay dry on rainy days.

 I also love that they have a few cars made of massive trees.
 These are open-air cars where you can see the pine forest above and all around you.